A device-independent protocol for XOR oblivious transfer: Introduction

 We now aim to find an XOT protocol based on the magic square game that is fully device-independent.
 We shall first clarify the premises and assumptions in such a setting.
 Specifically, we shall suppose that Alice and Bob each possess one of a pair of black boxes, each of which will accept a classical input in $\{0,1,2\}$ and return a classical output in $\{0,1\}^3$.
 We shall only require a single use of these boxes.
 In the honest scenario, the boxes will simply be implementing the ideal magic square states and measurements.
 If either party is dishonest, however, we shall suppose only that the boxes' behaviour can be modelled as follows: the boxes share some entangled state between them, and when one of the boxes receives an input, it returns the output of some measurement (conditioned on the input) performed on its share of the quantum state, \emph{without broadcasting either its input or output} to any party other than the one holding the box\footnote{To take a slightly different perspective (used in e.g.~\cite{ADF+18}), we could suppose that the honest party is able to ``shield'' their lab in a way such that signals cannot be broadcast out of it once they have supplied the input to their box.}.
 While the honest party can only interact with the box as specified, the dishonest party is able to ``open'' any box they possess and perform arbitrary quantum operations or measurements on the share of the state held by that box.
 However, the dishonest party cannot interact with or change the behaviour of a box while it is in the honest party's possession.

 This describes the general device-independent setting.
 For the purposes of this work, we shall impose a small additional assumption on the states and measurements the boxes implement, namely that they are described by a tensor product of Hilbert spaces, one for each box.
-More general scenarios could be considered (for instance, one could require only that the two boxes' measurements commute), but these are outside the scope of this work.
+More general scenarios could be considered (for instance, one could require only that the two boxes' measurements commute), but we do not consider them within this work --- we shall briefly discuss this point when outlining our proof techniques below.

 It would seem difficult to design a secure protocol under such weak assumptions.
 However, we can exploit the fact that many nonlocal games (including the magic square game) exhibit the important property of \emph{self-testing} or \emph{rigidity}: if the boxes win the game with probability equal to the maximum quantum value, then they must be implementing the ideal state and measurements (up to trivial isometries).
 A robust version of this statement is formally expressed as Lemma~\ref{lemm:rigidity} in the next section.